sleuthkit/autopsy/README.txt

 Refer to the KNOWN_ISSUES.txt file for known bugs that could cause investigation problems.

+BUILDING FROM SOURCE

+For building Autopsy from source code on Linux please refer to the README_LINUX.md file for details.

+For building Autopsy from source on Mac OS X please refer to the README_OSX.md file for details.

 SUPPORT

 There is a built-in help system in Autopsy once you get it started.
 There is also a QuickStart Guide that comes with the installer.